Compassion for Anxiety

 It's okay to feel this anxiety.

-With your witness self and compassionate self both up and running, you can check out what thoughts might be escalating the anxiety.
+With your compassionate witness, you can check out what thoughts might be escalating the anxiety.
 (Warning: without the first two steps above and just working with thoughts you can create more suffering by trying to talk yourself out of your feelings).
 So with lots of gentleness you can ask yourself:

 Is there anything important coming up for me that I might be anxious about?